What I believe

 Partnership, not handoff

 Non-technical founders still own technical decisions.
-They just can't evaluate them alone.
-What they need isn't someone to tell them what to build.
-They need someone who can translate options into trade-offs they can actually weigh: cost, speed, risk, reversibility.
-The decision stays theirs.
-The clarity comes from the partner.
+They just should not have to make them blind.
+What they need is someone who can turn options into trade-offs they can actually weigh: cost, speed, risk, reversibility.

 A good fractional CTO doesn't take over.
-He brings the founder closer to the product and helps them see it clearly.
-Founders who disengage from technical decisions don't get freedom.
+They bring the founder closer to the product and help them see it clearly.
+Founders who disengage from technical decisions do not get freedom.
 They get surprises.

 03